Uiowa-Applied-Topology/tanglenomicon_core_libraries/_sources/_collections/mut-rlitt_ringshift/unit-description.md.txt

 **Inputs:**

-- A configuration with null rootstock.
-- A configuration with null scion.
+- A configuration with null wptt.

 **Expected Output:**